 In the context of the GHTS, the car cycle measures the average amount of time taken by the railways in delivering a load of grain to a designated port in western Canada, and then returning the empty railcar back to the prairies for reloading.
-Despite a record of progressive improvement in recent years, the average car cycle rose progressively in the first and second quarters of the 2010-11 crop year, ultimately posting a year-to-date increase of 8.8%, to reach an average of 14.3 days against 13.2 days a year earlier.
+Despite a record of general improvement, the average car cycle rose sharply in the first nine months of the 2010-11 crop year, with the year-to-date average increasing 8.5%, to 14.3 days from 13.1 days a year earlier.
+This increase was reflective of a year-overyear rise in the underlying quarterly averages, which progressed from 14.0 days in the first to 14.7 days in the second, before then pulling back to 14.1 days in the third.

-Although anomalous against the longer-term record, increases were noted in each of the primary corridors.
-With a 10.6% rise, movements in the Vancouver corridor posted the largest overall increase, with the average cycle climbing to 15.3 days from 13.8 days a year earlier.
-This was followed by a 7.4% increase in the Prince Rupert corridor, which saw its average rise to 12.8 days from 11.9 days.
-The increase posted in the Thunder Bay corridor proved a notably lesser 3.3%, with the average rising to 13.5 days from 13.1 days twelve months earlier.
+Although anomalous against the longer-term record, these increases were symptomatic of the operational problems that had been affecting railway service since the beginning of the year, and were felt in each of the primary corridors.
+With a 9.5% rise, movements in the Vancouver corridor posted the largest overall increase, with the average cycle climbing to 15.2 days from 13.9 days a year earlier.
+This was followed by a 9.0% increase in the Prince Rupert corridor, which saw its average rise to 12.7 days from 11.6 days.
+The increase posted in the Thunder Bay corridor proved a notably lesser 5.4%, with the average rising to 13.5 days from 12.9 days twelve months earlier.
 [Table 5B-1]

 These results extended equally to the loaded and empty portions of the car cycle.
-In the case of the former, the average time under load rose by 8.2%, to 7.2 days from 6.6 days a year earlier.
-A 9.5% increase was observed for the empty portion of the movement, with the average rising to 7.2 days from 6.6 days.
+In the case of the former, the average time under load rose by 7.0%, to 7.2 days from 6.7 days a year earlier.
+A 10.2% increase was observed for the empty portion of the movement, with the average rising to 7.1 days from 6.5 days.